How to Plant a Tree

 Now that you have located the root flare, dig a hole that will allow the flare to sit just above the soil.
 The hole should be 2-3 times the width of the container or pot holding your tree; make sure the bottom of the hole is flat, with no loose soil (so the tree doesn’t sink over time).
 If you accidentally dig the hole too deep, just add soil and pack it down to create a solid bottom.
 Be sure to save the dug-up soil to refill the hole later!

-- Remove the Tree From Pot
+- Remove the Tree or Plug From Container

 - Examine the Roots

 Take a good look at the roots of your tree.
-If they have filled out the pot and are now growing in a circle, you need to redirect them—because circling roots will stunt the growth of your tree and can lead to its demise.
+If they have filled out the container and are now growing in a circle, you need to redirect them—because circling roots will stunt the growth of your tree and can lead to its demise.
 Cut into the bottom edges of the root system at 4-5 evenly spaced locations.
 Massage the bottom of the roots gently until some tendrils break their tight formation and come free.